 Graduation is just around the corner, and soon we will be welcoming a new class of Columbians to the alumni community.

-Columbia's Commencement program dates back 258 years, and the iconic Morningside campus outdoor ceremony began in 1926.
-By tradition, the commencement speaker is the university president, while many of the schools within Columbia have keynote speakers at their individual ceremonies -- and most give that distinction only to alumni.
+Columbia's Commencement program dates back about 260 years, and the iconic Morningside campus outdoor ceremony began in 1926.
+By tradition, the Commencement speaker is the University president, while many of the schools within Columbia have keynote speakers at their individual ceremonies -- and most give that distinction only to alumni.

-From President Barack Obama to Caroline Kennedy, check out our hand-picked selection of the best quotes from recent Columbia graduation addresses below, and leave your words of wisdom for the next class of graduates by sharing a Grad Gram here.
+From Barack Obama to Caroline Kennedy, check out our selection of great quotes from Columbia graduation addresses below.

 "It is time for us to step up and to be contrarian, and to be Columbians, and to be of this world.
 Live the good life for you, and live to find the good life for others.
 And if you do so, then this education and this experience won't just be four great years of your life.
 It will be your life."